emerald-dao/emerald-academy-v2/src/lib/content/courses/begginer-cadence/en/week1/day1.md

 ---
-title: Learning Web Concepts
+title: Learning Blockchain Concepts
 day: 1
 language: en
 excerpt: basic blockchain concepts
 ---

-# Chapter 1 Day 1 - Learning Blockchain Concepts
+# Chapter 1 - Day 1 - Learning Blockchain Concepts

 Hello!
 Yes, it is me.
 Your favourite developer of all time, Jacob.
 You are currently viewing the first day of the entire course.
 Let's start this journey together.